-- 1. The student enrolls in UNIV3301 Portfolio Development course (3 credit hours) for elective credit. - Upon completion of UNIV3301, a student submits a PLA portfolio documenting experiential learning for one or more TKU courses and is awarded a grade for course work.
+- 1. The student enrolls in UNIV3601 Portfolio Development course (6 credit hours) for elective credit. - Upon completion of UNIV3601, a student submits a PLA portfolio documenting experiential learning for one or more TKU courses and is awarded a grade for course work.
 These courses fall under one of two areas: - a.
-TKU Equivalent Courses: major courses, practicum courses, and electives.
+TKU Equivalent Courses: major courses, practicum courses, and electives. - b.

-b.
 Open Portfolio Electives: these are courses created as open electives based upon the acceptance of satisfactory petitions.

-- 3. The UNIV3301 Portfolio Development course must be completed at minimum one semester prior to degree completion. - 4.
-Student is billed an evaluation fee of \$400 per area in which they petition.
-This is in addition to standard tuition and fees. - 5.
-The student may not submit a portfolio to earn credit for a course which he or she has previously failed at The King's University or another post-secondary institution. - 6.
-The maximum amount of credit a student may earn through PLA is thirty (30) semester hours. - 7.
-Credit hours earned through PLA do not apply to the minimum TKU credit requirements for a degree program. (see "Transfer of Credit Undergraduate Studies", p.
+- 3. The UNIV3601 Portfolio Development course must be completed at minimum one semester prior to degree completion. - 4.
+The student may not submit a portfolio to earn credit for a course which he or she has previously failed at The King's University or another post-secondary institution. - 5.
+The maximum amount of credit a student may earn through PLA is thirty (30) semester hours. - 6.
+Courses that are eligible for CLEP credit according to the current academic catalog are not eligible for Portfolio Development credit. - 7.
+Credit hours earned through PLA do not apply to the minimum TKU credit requirements for a degree program. (see "Transfer of Credit Undergraduate Studies," p.
 50-51) - 8.
-The portfolio is the property of the student and after evaluation and notification, the student may retrieve their portfolio.
+The portfolio is the property of the student, and after evaluation and notification, the student may retrieve his or her portfolio. - 9.
+The portfolio evaluation results may not be appealed. - 10.
+The portfolio course may only be completed once and may not be repeated.

+PROFICIENCY TESTS

-PROFICIENCY TESTS English Proficiency
+English Proficiency